freeCodeCamp/freeCodeCamp/guide/english/vue/vue-router/index.md

   </div>
 </template>
 ```
 Then in `<router-view />` place it will render a component which is specified for this route.
-We map components to routes in router itself and this is also quite straitforward:
+We map components to routes in router itself and this is also quite straigtforward:
 ```javascript
 import Vue from 'vue'
 import Router from 'vue-router'